Bir-Hakeim station: History

 The station opened as part of the former Line 2 South on 24 April 1906, when it was extended from Passy to Place d'Italie.
 On 14 October 1907 Line 2 South was incorporated into Line 5.
-It was incorporated into line 6 on 12 October 1942.
-The station was called Quai de Grenelle until 18 June 1949, when it was renamed to commemorate the battle of Bir Hakeim.
+It was incorporated into Line 6 on 12 October 1942.

+The station was called "Grenelle" until 18 June 1949, when it was renamed to commemorate the battle of Bir Hakeim.
 A commemorative panel is situated at the entrance of the platform for trains traveling towards Nation.
-The station was the location of the Barrière de la Cunette, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in the nineteenth century.
+The station was the location of the Barrière de la Cunette, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in the 19th century.

 Passenger services

 Access

 The station has three entrances established on the central median of the Boulevard de Grenelle: